Rasika-Deodhar/100-days-of-code/log2.md

    - Arrays, Strings, Linked List, Stack, Queue, Graph, Heap, Hashing, Binary Tree

 **Thoughts:** Need a better approach to study problem solving.

+### Day XX: May 29, 2022

+**Today's Progress**:

+- Break from Study and Coding

+**Thoughts:** Breaks serve best way to relax, rethink and rebounce back harder.

+### Day 27: May 30, 2022

+**Today's Progress**:

+- Attempted solving Design Linked List from Leetcode (Test cases failing)
+Not sure if the no. dislikes are flag for flaky problem.
+But will attempt again tomorrow.

+**Thoughts:** Linked list issue is slightly tricky, need to navigate and check properly.